geerlingguy/raspberry-pi-pcie-devices/_boards_cm/radxa-taco.md

   - 10P header for Top Board with OLED and button
   - RTC/USB 2/uSD card

-The bare board should be available for purchase in early 2022, and a kit with a case, board, and compute module should be available soon after.
+The bare board is available for purchase, and a kit with a case, board, and compute module may be available soon after.
+The board also works with Radxa's own CM3 module.